elastic/elasticsearch/CONTRIBUTING.md

 Please discuss your change in a Github issue before spending much time on its implementation.
 We sometimes have to reject contributions that duplicate other efforts, take the wrong approach to solving a problem, or solve a problem which does not need solving.
-An up-front discussion would have saved a good deal of wasted time in these cases.
+An up-front discussion often saves a good deal of wasted time in these cases.

 We normally immediately reject isolated PRs that only perform simple